mackenziedev/aurora/README.md

 ### Icons

-This portfolio uses Nucleo icons.
-Update icon classes in components as needed.
+This portfolio uses Font Awesome 6.7 for icons.
+Icon classes follow the format `fa-brands fa-{icon-name}` for brand icons and `fa-solid fa-{icon-name}` for regular icons.
+Update icon classes in `src/config.js` and components as needed.

 ## Deployment

 Deploy to any static hosting platform:

 ### Vercel

 ```bash
 npm install -g vercel
 vercel
 ```

 ### Netlify

 ```bash
 npm run build
 # Deploy the dist/ folder